 The Association for Clinical Oncology recently submitted comments about improving racial health equity, noting that factors including race and ethnicity, age, socioeconomic status, geographic location, and insurance access are known to impact cancer care outcomes.

 ASCO in Action provides the latest news and analysis related to critical policy issues affecting the cancer community, updates on the Association for Clinical Oncology’s ongoing advocacy efforts, and opportunities for members and others in the cancer care community to take action.

 To sign up for advocacy alerts, log in to ASCO.org with your member or guest account, and visit the subscription center available under your account profile.

-The Association for Clinical Oncology (ASCO) recently submitted a letter to the Centers for Medicare & Medicaid Services (CMS) regarding the Policy and Regulatory Revisions in Response to the COVID-19 Public Health Emergency (CMS-1744-IFC) interim final rule.
+The Association for Clinical Oncology (ASCO) recently submitted comments to the Centers for Medicare & Medicaid Services (CMS) on the Medicare and Medicaid Programs; CY 2021 Home Health Prospective Payment System Rate Update; Home Health Quality Reporting Requirements; and Home Infusion Therapy Services Requirements (CMS-1730-P) proposed rule.